adriebaselmans/SimpleIpc/README.md

 ----------------------------------------------------------------------------------------------------------------------

 Example:

-  //for a service exposing a calculator interface: var calculatorImp = new CalculatorImp();
+  var calculatorImp = new CalculatorImp();
   var server = new IpcServer<ICalculator>(calculatorImp, IPAddress.Loopback, 62001);
   server.Listen();

-  //for a client consuming such a service:

   var client = new IpcClient<ICalculator>(IPAddress.Loopback, 62001, new JsonDotNetSerializer());
   var result = client.Proxy.Add(2,4); //Would return 6 :)